Herashi/Mobile-Health-Group/README.md

 ## Lab meetings

-M2Health working group meetings are every other weekly from 12pm to 1:30pm on Tuesdays.
+M2Health working group meetings are every other week from 12:30-2pm on Fridays starting 9/23.

 You can find the specific dates of the meetings in the [M2Health google calendar](https://calendar.google.com/calendar/u/0?cid=Y182NHJ2Z3U4am82djAwc2h2NHBvNWFiNnM5Y0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).